 I should’ve found out that day

-My doctor wasn’t in the office that day, but since it was a routine ultrasound, no one was concerned by her absence.
+My doctor wasn’t in the office that day, but since it was a routine ultrasound test, no one was concerned by her absence.

 When we were ushered into the ultrasound room, Husband’s reaction was hilarious.
 Apparently (and understandably), he really had no reason to know what women experience at the gynecologist.